 www.dtct.org

 The Dog Training Club of Tampa, Inc. is a not-for-profit, all volunteer organization that has been promoting responsible dog ownership since 1959.
 Members share a common interest in training dogs for companionship, and for fun or competition in dog sports.
 DTCT members participate in a community that learns—and possibly teaches—balanced dog training methods.
-Benefits i include receiving discounts on classes and club sponsored events, having voting rights on club matters, gaining access to training spaces, coaching from experienced fellow members, and joining in social activities.
+Benefits include receiving discounts on classes and club sponsored events, having voting rights on club matters, access to training spaces, coaching from experienced fellow members, and joining in social activities.

 The membership process includes having this application read at two general membership meetings.
 This gives applicants an opportunity to meet members and to introduce themselves.
 After the second reading, members will vote to approve the membership request.
 After this approval, you will have all privileges of a member, and your sponsors will become your mentors as you begin to participate and volunteer.